WhileSEC/shctf/crypto/rahools-challenge/readme.md

 Enter the answer with no spaces and all upper case:

   ```
   For themed CTFs, I find it really fun to figure out the cultural references in the challenge before solving them.
 In this case, `Rahool` is a vendor in the *Destiny 2* Tower that can decrypt engrams for you.
-That's what we'll be doing here.
+Uncoincidentally, hat's what we'll be doing here.

   Immediately, we can tell that the ciphertext underneath the giant Rahool ASCII is substitution.
 This means that the plaintext is simply substituted by a value determined by the algorithm.
 Throwing it into this [cipher identifier](https://www.boxentriq.com/code-breaking/cipher-identifier), we find that it is a **Vigenère** cipher.